Energy Optimization through Software

 Reduce Energy Consumption with Software

 energyControl is a software solution for predictive control.
-Thanks to intelligent algorithms, it achieves significant savings: up to 20 percent less energy consumption of HVAC systems with payback times of less than 12 months.
+Thanks to intelligent algorithms, it achieves significant savings: more than 20 percent less energy consumption of HVAC systems with payback times of less than 12 months.

 How Predictive Energy Optimization Works: